acsone/alfodoo/doc/guides/install.rst

 comes in from this custom web client should be allowed access to the Content Repository.
 This is done by enabling CORS.

-To enable CORS in the Alfresco Platform do the following:
+To enable CORS in the Alfresco Platform, you should do the following:

 Modify tomcat/conf/web.xml and add the following sections to allow requests from http://localhost:8069.